 (a) in relation to an application for a certificate of competency or an authorised mine surveyor’s certificate under this Act; or

-(b) in response to a requirement, direction, inquiry, or request made by an inspector or assistant inspector for the purposes of this Act,
+(b) in response to a requirement, direction, inquiry, or request made by an inspector for the purposes of this Act,

 makes a statement, or furnishes or causes to be furnished any report, or makes an entry in a record or log book that is false or misleading because of the inclusion in the statement, report or book of false or misleading matter or of the omission from the statement, report or book of any matter that is required or may be material commits an offence.

+[Section 101 amended by No. 33 of 2014 s.
+17.]

 101A.
 No double jeopardy

 A person is not liable to be punished twice under this Act in respect of any act or omission.